Skip to content

 Low-density lipoproteins make up most of the cholesterol found in our bodies.
 In layman's terms, LDL is called bad cholesterol because high levels of LDL lead to high chances of strokes and heart diseases.

-High-density lipoprotein represents a rather smaller part of the cholesterol in the body and is known as good cholesterol.
-This is because HDL absorbs the cholesterol and sends it back to the liver, where it is then flushed out of the system, ultimately lowering the chances of cardiovascular diseases.
+High-density lipoprotein represents a relatively minor part of the cholesterol in the body and is known as good cholesterol.
+This is because HDL absorbs the cholesterol and sends it back to the liver, which is then flushed out of the system, ultimately lowering the chances of cardiovascular diseases.

-When there is an excess of bad cholesterol or LDL in our body, it starts to build upon the walls of the blood vessels.
-This built-up, also known as plaque, in turn, reduces blood flow to the heart and other organs, leading to angina or heart attacks, etc.
+An excess of bad cholesterol or LDL in our body starts to build upon the walls of the blood vessels.
+This build-up, also known as plaque, reduces blood flow to the heart and other organs, leading to angina or heart attacks, etc.

 Healthy Foods to Reduce Cholesterol Levels

-Now that you understand the difference between good and bad cholesterols and how they can endanger your life, here is a list of foods that you can incorporate into your diet to control your cholesterol levels effectively.
+Now that you understand the difference between good and bad cholesterols and how they can affect your health, here is a list of foods that you can incorporate into your diet to control your cholesterol levels effectively.
+You can also shed the extra calories and lose fat using the Dmoose Fat Burner which suppresses your appetite and enhances your metabolism.

 Beans and lentils are rich in soluble fiber and are free of cholesterol.
 Since beans and lentils are plant-based proteins, they help reduce the body's bad cholesterol or low-density lipoprotein.

-For example, red, yellow, green, brown lentils, chickpeas, kidney beans, runner beans, etc.
+For example, red, yellow, green, and brown lentils, chickpeas, kidney beans, runner beans, etc.

-Unsalted and unroasted nuts that are closed to their naturally ripe stage are the ones that contain fats and soluble fibers.
-Those nuts specifically found with skin are great for the heart as they're linked to lowering bad cholesterol levels and triglycerides.
+Unsalted and unroasted nuts that are close to their naturally ripe stage are the ones that contain fats and soluble fibers.
+Those nuts specifically found with skin are great for the heart as they're linked to lowering harmful cholesterol levels and triglycerides.

 For example, pistachios, almonds, pecan nuts, cashews, hazelnuts, etc.